lysmarine/lysmarine_gen/README.md

 fix is to ensure `binfmt-support` is installed on the host machine before starting the `./build-docker.sh` script (or using your own docker build solution).

-## lysMarine Stage Anatomy

-The build of lysMarine is divided up into several stages for logical clarity and modularity.

- - **Stage 0** - bootstrap.
-The primary purpose of this stage is to create a usable filesystem.
-This is accomplished largely through the use of `debootstrap`, which creates a minimal filesystem suitable for use as a base.tgz on Debian systems.
-This stage also configures apt settings and installs `raspberrypi-bootloader` which is missed by debootstrap.
-The minimal core is installed but not configured, and the system will not quite boot yet.

- - **Stage 1** - truly minimal system.
-This stage makes the system bootable by installing system files like `/etc/fstab`, configures the bootloader, makes the network operable, and installs some packages.
-At this stage the system should boot to a local console from which you have the means to perform basic tasks needed to configure and install the system.
-   This is as minimal as a system can possibly get, and its arguably not really usable yet in a traditional sense yet.
-Still, if you want minimal, this is minimal and the rest you could reasonably do yourself as sysadmin.

- - **Stage 2** - lite system.
-This stage produces the Raspbian-Lite image.
-It installs some optimized memory functions, sets timezone and charmap defaults, installs fake-hwclock and ntp, wifi and bluetooth support, dphys-swapfile, and other basics for managing the hardware.
-It also creates necessary groups and gives the pi user access to sudo and the standard console hardware permission groups.

-   For lysMarine this is where we add sources and others underlying things we will be need to create what make lysMarine.

- - **Stage 3** - For lysMarine, this is where the "server level" stuff is added.
-   If lysmarine would have a headless version, this is where the image would be build.

- - **Stage 4** - For lysMarine, this is where we add material related to the Desktop environment.

- - **Stage 5** - And now all the Desktop applications.

- - **Stage 6** - Compiling openplotter software.